capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 Furthermore, you will need a file entitled 'contacts.csv', in the S3 bucket, in the format:

 ```
-john,+441234567890
+john,+44XXXXXXXXXX
-bethany,+11234567890
+bethany,+1XXXXXXXXX
 ```

-The names must match those on the 'Custom Slot Types' specified when setting up the Alexa Skill.
+**It is vital that the names match those on the 'Custom Slot Types' specified when setting up the Alexa Skill.**

 ## Features and Functionality